jorawebdev/Web-Development/README.md

 ### WEB DEVELOPER (OPEN TO REMOTE WORK ONLY)
+U.S. citizen
-e: webdevfe@gmail.com
+webdevfe@gmail.com

 ## Professional Experience
-I'm a UI Architect with a solid technical experience building modern web applications with performance, secuirty and scalability in mind.
+I'm a UI Architect, Web Developer, with a solid experience in building modern web applications with performance, secuirty and scalability in mind.
 I work with clients in and outside of San Francisco Bay Area on projects focused on data visualization, APIs, UI frameworks, responsive design, accessibility and more.
 I always keep my skills fresh by staying on top of the latest technologies, industry trends and practices.
 I would love to learn your company's needs.
 Please reach out.

 * 18 + years of solid web development experience
 * I work with modern technologies